archbardinexile/BGCL/_posts/2024-09-15-profundus.md

 title: Profundus (Region)
 ---

-*Profundus* is the largest region at the centre of the Relief.
-It plays host to *Caelum's Landing*, the capital city of *Fundus* and the most prominent and populous city in the known world.
+Profundus is the largest region at the centre of the [Relief](getting-started#the-relief).
+It plays host to [Caelum's Landing](#caelums-landing), the capital city of [Fundus](#fundus) and one of the largest and most populous cities in the Relief where adventurers and tourists alike can travel the [Innermotes](profundus#the-innermotes) in style on powered cable cars.

 ### Fundus

+Sat at the centre of the Relief with an area of 150 square miles, the [earthmote](exploration#earthmotes) Fundus appears to those sailing the [Altum Ocean](profundus#altum-ocean) below as a mighty inverted mountain in the clouds.
+Its underbelly glimmers with the enchanted [resonite](getting-started#resonance-engines) ores that keep it afloat.
+Fundus is also the colloquial term for the vast stretches of farmland that constitute a majority of the earthmote's south-western region.

 ##### **Caelum’s Landing**